 In this type of functions, the default precision plays an essential role.
 In almost all cases transcendental functions work in the following way.
 If the argument is exact, the result is computed using the current default precision.
 If the argument is not exact, the precision of the argument is used for the computation.
 A note of warning however: even in this case the printed value is the current real format, usually the same as the default precision.
-In the present chapter we assume that your machine works with 32-bit long integers.
+In the present chapter we assume that your machine works with 64-bit long integers.
 If it is not the case, we leave it to you as a good exercise to make the necessary modifications.

-Let's assume that we have 28 decimals of default precision (this is what we get automatically at the start of a gp session on 32-bit machines).
-Type e = exp(1).
-We get the number e = 2.718... to 28 decimals.
+Let's assume that we have 38 decimals of default precision (this is what we get automatically at the start of a gp session on 64-bit machines).
+Type $e = \exp(1)$.
+We get the number e = 2.718... to 38 decimals.
 Let us check how many correct decimals we really have.
-Change the precision to a substantially higher value, for example by typing p 50.
+Change the precision to a substantially higher value, for example by typing \p 100.
 Then type e, then exp(1) once again.
-This last value is the correct value of the mathematical constant e to 50 decimals, while the variable e shows the value that was computed to 28 decimals.
-Clearly they coincide to exactly 29 significant digits.
+This last value is the correct value of the mathematical constant e to 100 decimals, while the variable e shows the value that was computed to 38 decimals.
+Clearly they coincide to exactly 38 significant digits.

-So 28 digits are printed, but how many significant digits are actually contained in the variable e?
-Type #e which indicates we have exactly 3 mantissa words.
-Since $3\ln(2^{32})/\ln(10) \approx 28.9$ we see that we have 28 or 29 significant digits (on 32-bit machines).
+So 38 digits are printed, but how many significant digits are actually contained in the variable e?
+Type #e which indicates we have exactly 2 mantissa words.
+Since $2 \ln(2^{64}) / \ln(10) \approx 38.5$ we see that we have 38 or 39 significant digits (on 64-bit machines).

-Come back to 28 decimals (\p 28).
-If we type exp(1.) you can check that we also obtain 28 decimals.
-However, type f = exp(1 + 1E-30).
-Although the default precision is still 28, you can check using the method above that we have in fact 59 significant digits!
-The reason is that 1 + 1E-30 is computed according to the PARI philosophy, i.e. to the best possible precision.
-Since 1E-30 has 29 significant digits and 1 has "infinite" precision, the number 1 + 1E-30 will have 59 = 29 + 30 significant digits, hence f also.
+Come back to 38 decimals (p 38).
+If we type exp(1.) you can check that we also obtain 38 decimals.
+However, type f = exp(1 + 1E-40).
+Although the default precision is still 38, you can check using the method above that we have in fact 96 significant digits!
+The reason is that 1 + 1E-40 is computed according to the PARI philosophy, i.e. to the best possible precision.
+Since 1E-40 has 39 significant digits and 1 has "infinite" precision, the number 1 + 1E-40 will have at least 79 = 39 + 40 significant digits, hence f also.

-Now type $\cos(1E-15)$.
+Now type $\cos(1E-19)$.
 The result is printed as 1.0000..., but is of course not exactly equal to 1.
-Using #%, we see that the result has 7 mantissa words, giving us the possibility of having 67 correct significant digits.
-In fact (look in precision 100), only 60 are correct.
-PARI gives you as much as it can, and since 6 mantissa words would have given you only 57 digits, it uses 7.
+Using #%, we see that the result has 4 mantissa words, giving us the possibility of having 77 correct significant digits.
+PARI gives you as much as it can, and since 3 mantissa words would have given you only 57 digits, it uses 4.
 But why does it give so precise a result?
 Well, it is the same reason as before.
-When x is close to $1 - x^2/2$, hence the precision is going to be approximately the same as when computing this quantity, here $1 - 0.5 10^{-30}$ where $0.5 10^{-30}$ is considered with 28 significant digit accuracy.
-Hence the result will have approximately 28 + 30 = 58 significant digits.
+When x is close to 1, $\cos(x)$ is close to $1-x^2/2$, hence the precision is going to be approximately the same as when computing this quantity, here $1-0.510^{-38}$ where $0.510^{-38}$ is considered with 38 significant digit accuracy.
+Hence the result will have approximately 38+38=76 significant digits.

-Unfortunately, this philosophy cannot go too far.
-For example, when you type cos(0), gp should give you exactly 1.
+This philosophy cannot go too far.
+For example, when you type $\cos(0)$, gp should give you exactly 1.
 Since it is reasonable for a program to assume that a transcendental function never gives you an exact result, gp gives you 1.000... with as many mantissa word as the current precision.